colis/hide-attachments/readme.txt

 A brief description of the plugin.

 == Description ==
-Hide attachments assigned to a specific product category term from the media gallery.
+Hide attachments assigned to a specific category term from the media gallery.